RieBi/basic-crap-ass-metroidvania/README.md

 ## Development Software
 - Godot as the main engine
 - Aseprite (Libresprite) for making pixel art
-- *placeholder* for making music and sounds
+- Ableton Live for making music and sounds

 ## Theme Interpretation
 So the player is technically a sword and the game incentivizes it to quickly get into the battle and kill all the enemies in a bout of rage.
 You kill.
 You wreak havoc.
 You destroy.